codio-templates/processing-demo/.guides/content/Method-Overriding-abe5.md

 {Try it}(sh .guides/bg.sh javac code/polymorphism/MethodOverriding.java java -cp code/polymorphism/ MethodOverriding 4)

 Now the script prints `I am from class Bravo`.
 The method call did not change, but the output did.
-A single interface (the `.show()` method) works with multiple forms (the `Alpha` and `Bravo` data types).
+A single interface (the `show` method) works with multiple forms (the `Alpha` and `Bravo` data types).
 This is why method overriding is an example of polymorphism.

 |||challenge
 ## Try this variation: